TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-datasync-invalidobjectnames.md

 	productPesIds="13491"
 	cloudEnvironments="public,blackForest,fairfax,mooncake"
 />
+# Unsupported object names in Data Sync

-# We ran diagnostics on your resource and found an issue
+## We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 In Data Sync, the names of objects (databases, tables, and columns) cannot contain the printable characters period (.), left square bracket ([), or right square bracket (]).<br>

 We were able to detect unsupported object names in the Database(s):<br>
 **<!--$InvalidObjectNamesDatabaseList--> InvalidObjectNamesDatabaseList <!--/$InvalidObjectNamesDatabaseList-->**
 <!--/issueDescription-->